-Nutec Bickley is an industrial Quenching Systems manufacturer, among other products for metals industry, in custom designs and dimensions to match customer production and process requirements for the heat treating facilityContact us
+Nutec Bickley is an industrial Quenching furnace manufacturer, among other products for metals industry, in custom designs and dimensions to match customer production and process requirements for the quenching heat treatment facilityContact us

 The size of a batch immersion quench tank depends on the dimensions of the workload, as well as the allowable temperature rise.

 The temperature rise permitted is dependent on whether the quenchant is oil, water, or polymer.
 Care should be taken in a batch operation to ensure that a sufficient amount of quenchant covers the top of the workload.

 The physical dimensions of the tank should be large enough to ensure full immersion of the quench load and fixtures, and, at the same time, should allow enough space for agitators and manipulators.

 When using hot quenching oils, it is necessary to make an allowance for thermal expansion of the oil, either by making provision for an overflow system, or by manual adjustment of the fluid level.

 A quench tank must contain sufficient fluid to quench the load without an excessive rise in temperature of the quenching fluid.

 To obtain maximum efficiency from cooling systems, the direction of circulation should be such that hot quenchant is removed from the top of the tank and then passed through the heat exchanger.

 The design is based on the customers requirements, in many cases these Quench Systems are integrated with load and unload Robots or custom manipulators to ensure specifications are met.